miru-media/miru/docs/roadmap.md

 - ## <span class="task-wip" /> Documentation

-  Make it clear how to get started using Miru's various on a web site or app, how to create custom effects, and how to contribute to Miru's development.
+  Make it clear how to get started using Miru's various tools on a web site or app, how to create custom effects, and how to contribute to Miru's development.
 API reference pages should be generated with TypeDoc or something similar.
 Write guidelines for contributing translations for Miru's UIs.

 - ## <span class="task-todo" /> Advanced image filters